3b1b/manim/docs/source/coordinate.rst

 Coordinate
 ==========

-The scene in manim is made up by 8 x 14 grid.
+By default, the scene in manim is made up by 8 x 14 grid.
 The grid is addressed using a numpy array in the form of [x, y, z].
 For 2D animations only the x and y axes are used.

 .. code-block:: python